PreserveNewChumLogoMaori2

 The significant heritage value associated with this land further entrenches the importance of this iconic location, untouched for generations.
 It also hosts significant forests and native wildlife colonies which add to its outstanding and important coastal value.

-We expect to hear a decision on our High Court appeal by the end of this year.
-To hear the decision as soon as it is available and to keep in touch with what is happening at New Chum/Wainuiototo, please click on the link below to join our newsletter.
+We are working your behalf to preserve New Chum beach/Wainuiototo as a wilderness beach.
+To keep in touch with what is happening at New Chum/Wainuiototo, click on the link below to join our newsletter.

 John Drummond, Chairperson of Preserve New Chum Inc (left) and Rob Enright, Barrister (right) at the High Court in Auckland